ArveVM/friend2friend-secure-connection/README.md

 - script samples for rsync encrypted tar-files,,, or other way of packeting stuff in its simplest way
 - guide on setup Duplicacy
 - guide on test connection/speed

+issues:
+- what about ssh port-tunnelering?
+Must have hjuge level of trust from people you grant access to to ensure no mis-use of this "option"